 Meet the talented, dedicated team who make sure we’re always working towards YWCA’s vision and strategic plan.
-Our Executive Team uses their shared knowledge to manage our day-to-day operations and support our CEO, Michelle Phillips.
+Our Executive Team uses their shared knowledge to manage our day-to-day operations and support our CEO, Diana Sayed.

 Click the below links to jump to individual profiles.